tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

-* Fix a bug where Trackserver would only import the first segment of a track from GPX
+* Fix a bug where Trackserver would only import the first segment of a track from GPX.
-* Get rid of suboptimal shortcode detection fallback mechanism
+* Get rid of suboptimal shortcode detection fallback mechanism.
+* Upgrade Leaflet to version 1.0.3.
+* Sync trackserver-omnivore.js with leaflet-omnivore-0.3.4.
+* Fix a bug in the admin where some superfluous text was included in track URLs.
+* Implement loading all tracks for a map in a single HTTP request.
+* Replace track marker images by L.CircleMarker objects and gain dynamic marker colouring.
+* Add {userid}, {userlogin} and {displayname} as possible tags in the infobar template.
+* Add 'user' attribute to 'tsmap' shortcode, for displaying multiple users' live tracks in a map.
+* Add 'live' attribute to force live-update without live tracks, for use with external (gpx/kml) tracks.
+* Remove support for GeoJSON as Trackserver's internal trackformat, only polyline remains.
+* Shortcode parameters 'color', 'weight', 'opacity' and 'points' can now contain a comma-separated list of values, which will be applied to respective tracks in the 'track' or 'user' attribute.
+If less values than tracks are given, the last value is applied to all remaining tracks.
+* It is now possible to mix 'track', 'user', 'gpx' and 'kml' in a single map, but there seems to be an issue in Leaflet or Omnivore with multiple GPX tracks or mixed GPX/KML, where one or more tracks don't get their path drawn.
+* Add a new shortcode called 'tslink', that produces a download link for one or more tracks in a single file.
+Only GPX is supported at this time.

 = v2.3 =
 Release date: 23 December 2016